-- Generating a separate Truth in Lending (TIL) and Good Faith Estimate (GFE) for all downpayment and closing cost loan options - Following industry-standard requirements regarding GFE and TIL disclosure procedures - Including the downpayment and closing cost loans either on the first mortgage HUD-1 or a separate HUD-1
+- Following the disclosure requirements in accordance with the applicable laws and regulations (MDIA, RESPA, Regulation Z, etc.), for every Minnesota Housing first and second mortgage - Generating a separate Truth in Lending (TIL) and Good Faith Estimate (GFE) for all downpayment and closing cost loan options - Following industry-standard requirements regarding GFE and TIL disclosure procedures - Including the downpayment and closing cost loans either on the first mortgage Closing Disclosure or a separate Closing Disclosure

-Chapter 6 - Mortgage Credit Certificate Terms and Conditions
+Chapter 7 - Mortgage Credit Certificate Terms and Conditions

-6.01 Credit Rate
+7.01 Credit Rate

-The Mortgage Credit Certificate credit rate is 35%.
+The Mortgage Credit Certificate credit rate is 25%.

-6.02 Credit Limitations
+7.02 Credit Limitations

-- The tax credit may not exceed \$2,000 per year, regardless of whether the MCC amount (mortgage interest paid on a loan multiplied by the 35% credit rate) exceeds \$2,000.
+- The tax credit may not exceed \$2,000 per year, regardless of whether the MCC amount (mortgage interest paid on a loan multiplied by the credit rate) exceeds \$2,000.
 Any amount in excess of \$2,000 may not be carried forward to subsequent tax years. - An MCC is applicable only to interest paid on the Program loan and the Monthly Payment Loan.
 No tax credit is available for interest paid by the Borrower on any other loan, regardless of whether the loan is secured by a Principal Residence. - An MCC cannot be issued or used, directly or indirectly, in connection with an ineligible mortgage loan.
 According to the Program certifications, the Borrower will represent that no portion of the financing for the residence in connection with which the MCC is issued is from a prohibited mortgage loan.

-6.03 No Interest Paid to Related Persons
+7.03 No Interest Paid to Related Persons